jkk111/CS4098/README.md

 6. To check if your ticket was added, click on the menu button again, and then select 'Create Event' on the dropdown menu.
 In the "Create Event" page, there is a small dropdown menu labeled "select tickets".
 Selecting this should display the ticket name of the ticket you just created, and allow you to select it.

 ### Creating Events
+Feature 4 - I would like to be able to create an event e.g. a dinner Feature 17 - Send out emails automatically when an event is created Feature 71 - View tickets
 Admin access only
 1. To begin adding events to the system, ensure you've already added venues and tickets.
 2. Once tickets and venues have been created, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Click on 'Create Event';